 PC Keith Blakelock was stabbed to death during the Broadwater Farm riots in Tottenham, north London.

-He and his colleague PC Richard Coombes were attacked when they moved in to protect firefighters trying to put out a blaze at the Tangmere block of flats.
+He and his colleague PC Richard Coombes were attacked by a group armed with sticks, knives and machetes as they moved in to protect firefighters trying to put out a blaze at the Tangmere block of flats.

 The officer suffered a total of 43 stab wounds before being pulled away by colleagues.
 A knife was left embedded in his neck and an attempt had been made to decapitate him.
 His police helmet has never been recovered.